Isle of Wight Guru

 Check Hovertravel's offers page

 A: Ah, well, that's a bit of a divisive one.
 Some Islanders think a bridge or tunnel would be great and would make it cheaper to get to the mainland.
 Others think that the Island's roads couldn't cope with the influx of cars pouring over from the South East on a sunny day and that it would ruin the relaxed pace of life and beautiful landscape.
 The BBC wrote a piece on the possibility of an Isle of Wight bridge in 2013.
-A tunnel was talked about in the 1990s.
-For at least the next 100 years or so I would recommend our guide to cheap Isle of Wight ferry travel which has things like promotional and discount codes, tip, tricks and loopholes for Wightlink and Red Funnel.
+A tunnel was talked about in the 1990s but it never happened.

 If you want to play a fun game, take a look at any news article about the Isle of Wight and see how far into the comments section you get before someone makes a remark about a fixed link.
 It's a hoot.